telerik/ajax-docs/controls/diagram/overview.md

 # RadDiagram Overview

 **RadDiagram** for ASP.NET AJAX helps developers build rich and interactive diagrams with ease.
 Powered by HTML5, this	ASP.NET AJAX Diagramming component offers excellent Client-Side responsiveness.
-The Diagram comes with multitude of predefined layouts and	rich built-in functionality, including drag and drop support, connection editing,shape rotation and resizing and more.
+The Diagram comes with multitude of predefined layouts and	rich built-in functionality, including drag and drop support, connection editing, shape rotation and resizing and more.

+#### Key Features

 * Built-in essential shapes.